-Here we used multivariate pattern analysis in a large sample of subjects (N = 91, 46 males) to test whether males and females show different neural responses to sexual stimuli.
-In two experiments, subjects viewed sexual and non-sexual film clips and pictures while their brain activity was measured with fMRI.
-We found that males showed stronger activation than females particularly in the visual and prefrontal cortices in both experiments.
+Here we used multivariate pattern analysis in a large sample of subjects (N = 91, 46 men) to test whether men and women show different neural responses to sexual stimuli.
+In two experiments, subjects viewed sexual and nonsexual film clips and pictures while their haemodynamic brain activity was measured with fMRI.
+We found that men showed stronger activation than women particularly in the visual and prefrontal cortices in both experiments.
 Furthermore, using MVPA we could accurately predict the sex of the subject on the basis of the brain activity elicited by the sexual stimuli.
 The classification generalized across the experiments so that sex could be predicted when the classifier was trained on the data from one experiment and tested on the data from the other indicating that the sex differences were consistent across the experiments.